By Sindhu Chandrasekaran

 Securities in Indonesia, adding that it was not clear whether

-accounted for nearly half the gains on Friday, with DBS Group
+10.3 percent.
+Financials accounted for nearly half the gains in

-Thai shares were down 0.3 percent, but extended
+Thai shares were down 0.1 percent, but were in line

-gains into a fifth straight quarter, adding 2.1 percent in the
+to extend gains into a fifth quarter, adding 2.4 percent in the

 last three months.